ChristianUtria/PyPoints/README.md

 # PyPoints README

-PyPoints es una extensión de Visual Studio Code que te permite **analizar y visualizar todos tus endpoints de Flask y FastAPI** en tus proyectos Python.
+PyPoints is a Visual Studio Code extension that allows you to **analyze and visualize all your Flask and FastAPI endpoints** in your Python projects.
-Con PyPoints podrás ver de manera clara el **nombre, método, número de líneas y código de cada endpoint**, agrupados por categorías usando comentarios `# nombre`.
+With PyPoints, you can clearly see the **function name, HTTP method, number of lines, and full code of each endpoint**, grouped by categories using `# name` comments.
-Su interfaz estilo Postman facilita navegar y revisar tus APIs directamente desde VS Code.
+Its Postman-style interface makes it easy to navigate and review your APIs directly within VS Code.

 ## Features

-- Detecta endpoints de **Flask** y **FastAPI** automáticamente.
+- Automatically detects **Flask** and **FastAPI** endpoints.
-- Agrupa endpoints por categorías usando comentarios `# nombre`.
+- Groups endpoints by categories using `# name` comments.
-- Muestra detalles de cada endpoint:
+- Shows detailed information for each endpoint:
-  - Nombre de la función
+  - Function name
-  - Método HTTP (GET, POST, PUT, DELETE)
+  - HTTP method (GET, POST, PUT, DELETE)
-  - Líneas de código, línea inicial y final
+  - Number of lines, start line, and end line
-  - Código completo del endpoint
+  - Full code of the endpoint
-- Interfaz dentro de VS Code con categorías colapsables y colores por método.
+- VS Code interface with collapsible categories and color-coded methods.
-- Fácil de usar: solo abre un archivo Python con endpoints y ejecuta el comando `PyPoints: Analizar Endpoints`.
+- Easy to use: just open a Python file with endpoints and run the command `PyPoints: Analyze Endpoints`.

 ![PyPoints Example](images/pypoints-screenshot.png)

-> aqui irrian las imagenes, si es que tuviera AJAJAJAJJAJ
+> This is where images would go if we had any

 ## Requirements

 - VS Code ≥ 1.80
-- Node.js ≥ 18 (para desarrollo de la extensión)
+- Node.js ≥ 18 (for extension development)
-- Python ≥ 3.8 (para tus proyectos con Flask o FastAPI)
+- Python ≥ 3.8 (for your Flask or FastAPI projects)

-No necesita dependencias adicionales en la máquina del usuario, solo tener VS Code y abrir proyectos Python.
+No additional dependencies are needed on the user’s machine, just have VS Code and open Python projects.

 ## Extension Settings

-Esta extensión no requiere configuraciones adicionales por ahora, pero planea futuras opciones para personalizar la interfaz y los colores de los métodos HTTP.
+This extension does not require additional settings for now, but future updates may allow customization of the interface and HTTP method colors.

 ## Known Issues

-- No detecta endpoints dinámicos construidos mediante variables en `@app.route`.
+- Does not detect dynamic endpoints created using variables in `@app.route`.
-- Actualmente solo cuenta hasta el último `return` de la función; funciones muy complejas con múltiples retornos pueden requerir revisión manual.
+- Currently counts only up to the last `return` in the function; very complex functions with multiple returns may require manual review.
-- La interfaz Webview puede tener scroll limitado si hay muchos endpoints.
+- The Webview interface may have limited scrolling if there are many endpoints.

 ## Release Notes

 ### 1.0.0

-- Primera versión de PyPoints.
+- First release of PyPoints.
-- Detección de endpoints Flask y FastAPI.
+- Detection of Flask and FastAPI endpoints.
-- Interfaz Webview estilo Postman con categorías y detalles de endpoints.
+- Postman-style Webview interface with categories and endpoint details.

 ### 1.1.0

-- Mejorada la detección de métodos HTTP y conteo de líneas reales.
+- Improved detection of HTTP methods and accurate line counting.
-- Colores por método y tarjetas colapsables para categorías.
+- Color-coded methods and collapsible category cards.

 ---

-## Following extension guidelines
+## Following Extension Guidelines

-Asegúrate de haber leído las **guidelines** para extensiones y sigue las mejores prácticas para mantener tu proyecto limpio y profesional.
+Make sure you have read the **extension guidelines** and follow best practices to keep your project clean and professional.

 * [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

-## For more information
+## For More Information

 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown)
 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/)

-**¡Disfruta usando PyPoints!**
+**Enjoy using PyPoints!**